renodesper/renodesper.github.io/_posts/2016-02-19-dive-into-sqlite.md

 print(data['id'], data['email'], data['username'], ...)
 ```
 This one will be more understandable.

+"with" statement will handle the resource.
+We can also handle the resource manually (close the connection) and use try-except to handle the exception.

 This is a little code to show how we drop or create table and insert some data into sqlite.